 2. Again, look out for spam!

 Avoid entering transactions where the user requests payment by PayPal or other online services.
 Because users remain anonymous on Craigslist, it is difficult to tell if a poster has an authentic background when it comes to things like PayPal or Ebay.
 Rather, meet the seller in person to make your transaction – preferably with a friend in a busy, non-secluded area (try a local Starbucks).
 If you can’t bring a friend, tell someone where you’re going and when you expect to be back.
 Have your cell phone on you.
 Use your common sense and stay safe!
-For more anti-spam tips, check out this awesome article on Lifehacker.
+For more anti-spam tips, check out this awesome article on Lifehacker, or this personal story by one the Co-Founders of TickPick discussing how they bought fake tickets on craigslist and how to avoid fakes in the future.

 Good luck with your ticketing efforts!
 Don’t forget to check TickPick before using websites like Craigslist.